davidmoten/openapi-codegen/README.md

 * Be sure to specify the properties that are mandatory (using `required:`)
 * Set an `operationId` field for every path entry to ensure you get sensible generated method names (in client and server)
 * always specify `mapping` and `propertyName` fields for discriminated `oneOf`
+* use OpenAPI 3.0 not 3.1 (the world is still working on tool support for 3.0 and is not ready for 3.1)

 ## Generated code examples
 Some examples follow.
 Note the following: